This week’s protest sign

 X-Ray Spex had a short career.
 In 1976, Elliot-Said was taking voice lessons, learning how to sing opera, and recording derivative reggae songs on the side, when she saw the Sex Pistols perform.
 This exposure to punk rock galvanized her, and she decided to form her own punk band, X-Ray Spex.
 The band performed together for about three years, recorded a handful of singles and one album, then disbanded in 1979.

-Following the demise of X-Ray Spex, Elliot-Said joined the Hare Krishnas — more properly, the International Society for Krishna Consciousness, a branch of Hinduism that worships Vishnu, and is devoted to bhakti yoga, or expressions of devotion to God.
-I had not known that Elliot-Said had joined the Hare Kishnas, but I was not entirely surprised.
+Following the demise of X-Ray Spex, Elliot-Said joined the Hare Krishnas, or more properly, the International Society for Krishna Consciousness, a branch of Hinduism that worships Vishnu, and is devoted to bhakti yoga, or expressions of devotion to God.
+I had not known that Elliot-Said had joined the Hare Kishnas, but I guess I wasn’t entirely surprised.
 When she was singing with X-Ray Spex, her voice had a transcendent, joyful quality to it — even when she was singing about the horrors of genetic engineering, or screaming (in late 1970s punk vocal style) “Oh bondage! up yours!”
 Although the punk rock idiom of the late 1970s was fairly limited, as practiced by someone like Poly Styrene the vocal style could approach a raucous and ecstatic transcendence.
 There was often a hint of rapture in her voice, even a hint of a connection to something larger than herself.

 Notes from a fundraising workshop